Then and now: Marmot Basin

 It was also the year that Toni Klettl would arrive and take over as warden for Parks, overseeing ski patrol, avalanche control, run cutting and development at the hill.

-Although Parks’ staff are less active on the hill these days, that partnership with Parks Canada has remained instrumental as the ski area management has worked closely with Parks as a partner in environmental conservation — recently, resulting in Marmot being the second ski area in the Canadian Rockies to complete and get approval for its long range plan in June 2015.
+Although Parks’ staff are less active on the hill these days, that partnership with Parks Canada has remained instrumental as the ski area management has worked closely with Parks as a partner in environmental conservation—resulting in Marmot being only the second ski area in the Canadian Rockies to complete and get approval for its long range plan in June 2015.
+(Buildout is underway, with plans announced in November 2022 to replace the Knob chair with a high speed quad.)

 From the mid-'60s through mid-'70s, development continued at a rapid pace, with the Red T-bar added in 1965-66, the first chairlift (the Yellow chair) and the lower chalet in 1968-69, an improved highway and the Caribou Chair in 1970, and the Knob Chair in 1976.